[?] Subscribe To This Site

 But to some, the concept seems rather airy-fairy.
 What does it mean to say “I feel your pain”?
 Isn’t that just a fanciful flight of the imagination?

-For one thing, it turns out nonhuman animals—-even rodents-—show evidence of empathy.
+For one thing, it turns out nonhuman animals–even mice and geese–show evidence of empathy (Decety et al 2016; Sivaselvachandran et al 2018).

-This theory of mind mechanism-—along with the ability to keep our own emotional reactions under control-—may be of crucial importance for showing empathic concern, or sympathy.
+This theory of mind mechanism, along with the ability to keep our own emotional reactions under control, may be of crucial importance for showing empathic concern, or sympathy.
+If I don’t consider your perspective and control my impulses, I might react to your pain as if it’s primarily an irritant or assault on me.

 After seeing their conspecific get a shock, 10 of the monkeys switched their preferences to the chain associated with the lesser food reward.
 Two other monkeys stopped pulling either chain—preferring to starve rather than see another monkey in pain (Masserman et al 1964).